 Where is Cape Keraudren?

-There are 3 main places at Cape Keraudren where you can camp.
+There are 3 main Cape Keraudren Campsites.
 Sandy Beach, Cootenbrand Creek, the top camp and Cape Keraudren Cliff Camp.
 Beyond that, there are a couple of other places you are allowed to camp, providing you have your own toilet on board.